ArijusLengvenis/royal-fork/README.md

 # 6. Add a response to a specific comment in a specific puzzle with "/comment/add-response" (POST)

-requires the id of the puzzle as well as the comment.
+requires a valid id of a puzzle as well as a valid id of a comment.

 Adds a reply comment directly attached to the comment in the solver page of the puzzle along with the meta data like when the comment was posted and by who.
 Multiple replies can be written by one or multiple people.